ramirorichmand/RR10_MyStudyPlan/Week 4/Time Based Key-Value Store/Notes.md

 Here's how you can approach it:

-1. Initialize an empty HashMap to store the key-value pairs.
+1. initialise an empty HashMap to store the key-value pairs.
 2. Implement the `set` operation as follows:
    - If the key is not present in the HashMap, create a new list and add the pair `(timestamp, value)` to it.
 Then, add the key and the list to the HashMap.
    - If the key is already present, retrieve the list from the HashMap and add the pair `(timestamp, value)` to it.